Will new grants be offered for 2018-2019?

 When are grants available and how do we apply?

-Grants become available in late spring or summer depending on when the Legislature passes the budget.
+Grants become available in late spring or summer depending on funding.
 For questions or assistance in planning for a grant, contact our BEST Program Coordinator, Marcy Yoshida, firstname.lastname@example.org or BEST Program Specialist Tessa O'Connor, email@example.com.

 How will we know when grant applications are open?